ddlin-mids/mimic_nlp/documents/reports/final_project_report/final_project_report_v2.md

 ## 1. Abstract

 Hospital readmissions for complex comorbidities like Cardiorenal Syndrome cost billions annually yet remain difficult to predict using structured data alone.
 We address this by developing a multimodal deep learning framework that integrates high-dimensional clinical notes with temporal event sequences from the MIMIC-IV database.
 We leverage four interconnected modules—Core, ED, Note, and the novel 22MCTS temporal extension—to capture a holistic view of the patient journey.
 While naive fusion of these modalities degrades performance due to text-induced noise—a phenomenon we term the "Fusion Paradox"—our proposed **Gated Fusion Neural Network** effectively learns to weigh modality reliability.
 It achieves an AUROC of **0.638**, matching a robust XGBoost baseline (**0.641**) while significantly improving recall calibration (F1 **0.29** vs 0.00).
-These results demonstrate that adaptive gating is essential for fusing heterogeneous clinical data, and that Transformer-based encoding of physiological trajectories outperforms traditional RNNs.
+Furthermore, we validate that a **Transformer Encoder** for physiological trajectories outperforms traditional GRUs (Val AUROC **0.658** vs 0.651).
+These results demonstrate that adaptive gating is essential for fusing heterogeneous clinical data.

 ## 2. Introduction